April 1, 2015

 Knowing who you are isn’t enough.
 You need to communicate that to people.
-If you want people to help you toward your goal of spreading a new model for healthcare in the state, or of being the best curtain ring maker in the Midwest, then you want people to recognize you quickly, and to remember you.
+If you want people to help you toward your goal of spreading a new model for healthcare in the state, or of being the Polka king of the Midwest, then you want people to recognize you quickly, and to remember you.

 Even in the olden days, when cigarette-stained, fast-talking, hat-wearing people might only see your brand on billboards, network television, the Yellow Pages, and the newspaper, consistency was important.

-Now, it’s ridiculous.
-You have to brand a favicon for your website.
+Now, you have to brand a favicon for your website.
 You have to create a Twitter avatar.
-You need to design a branded 3D token-ball in Facebook’s new Oculus Rift–based cyberverse.
-What?
+You need to design a branded 3D token-ball in the multiverse.

 But once you establish a strong identity, it’s actually pretty easy.
 Regardless of the channel or the medium, you want people to say, “Oh, that’s that nonprofit that is going to save the environment.
 I get it.
 I know them, and I’m ready to help.”